skirmer/functions_r/README.md

 # Functions in R

-This repo contains the materials for my 2 hour workshop on functions in R. Download and open `intro.html` to see the materials for yourself!
+This repo contains the materials for my 2 hour workshop on functions in R. Visit https://skirmer.github.io/presentations/functions_with_r.html to see the live version!

 ![](frontpage.png)